IamSujeesh/go-eks-gitops-platform/README.md

 ## Summary (What This Workflow Demonstrates)

 - Manual deployment using kubectl
-- LoadBalanacer testing before ingress
+- LoadBalancer testing before ingress
 - The NGINX ingress controller runs inside the cluster-It watches ingress resources
 - For each ingress rule, it creates a Load Balancer on AWS
 - Map Load Balancer IP to a Temporary Hostname (nip.io)